eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

 Each *client* must keep a list of the *servers* it wants to link to.
 Each single element represents an individual server and a ``GuidPrefix`` must be provided.
-The *server* list is the data memeber:
+The *server* list is the data member:

 .. code-block:: bash